shipdocs/bastion-firewall/FAQ.md

 ### What happens when I click "Allow Always"?

 The decision is saved permanently to `/etc/douane/rules.json`.
 The application can always connect to this port.
-In Enforcement Mode, a UFW rule is also added.
 You won't be prompted for this app+port combination again.

 ### What happens when I click "Deny"?